Series: Sign of Seven

 Author: Nora Roberts

 In the small village of Hawkins Hollow, three best friends who share the same birthday sneak off into the woods for a sleepover the evening before turning 10.
 But a night of pre-pubescent celebration turns into a night of horror as their blood brother oath unleashes a three-hundred year curse.

-Twenty-one years later, Cal Hawkins and his friends have seen their town plagued by a week of unexplainable evil events two more times - every seven years.
+Twenty-one years later, Fox O'Dell and his friends have seen their town plagued by a week of unexplainable evil events two more times - every seven years.
 With the clock winding down on the third set of seven years, someone else has taken an interest in the town's folklore.
-Quinn is a well known scholar of local legends, and despite Cal's protests, insists on delving in the mystery.
-But when the first signs of evil appear months early, it's not only the town Cal tries to protect, but also his heart.

 Three boys who shared their birthday, Caleb, Fox, and Gage, decided to celebrate their tenth birthday at the Pagan Stone, a strange, altar-like stone in the middle of the woods surrounding Hawkins Hollow, the village where the three grew up.

 A simple vow to always be friends sealed with their blood, unleashed an entity that‘s been haunting them ever since.

 Every seven years, for seven days in the seventh month, the small town of Hawkins Hollow descends into madness.
 Strange accidents happen; neighbors turn against neighbors, husbands against wives… When the Seven is over, no one remembers anything.

 Now, twenty-one years later, the three boys turned men know the time might have come to end it.
 It has grown stronger, but so have them.
 And they’re not alone anymore.

 This is the second book in the Sign of Seven trilogy.
 While the first book, Blood Brothers, was one of the creepiest (in some parts) book I've read to date, this one does not rise to the challenge.